What is a CT scan of the neck?

+Your doctor has suggested you/your child have a CT scan with contrast as part of the evaluation at National Jewish Health.
 A CT or CAT scan is a shortened name for computerized tomography.
 A CT scan takes pictures of the inside of the body.
 The pictures are more detailed than a typical x-ray.
 During a CT scan of the neck, pictures are taken of cross sections or slices of the structures in your body.
 When contrast is used during a CT scan of the neck, the structures are highlighted even more.

 CT scans can help determine a diagnosis early.
 Your doctor will use this information to determine the best treatment for you.

 How do you get ready for the test?